2t2c/CLaRE/README.md

-# Leveraging CLIP-like Models for Deepfake Detection
+# CLaRE: CLIP with Latent Reconstruction Errors for Generated Face Detection

 This project explores multimodal approaches for deepfake detection by integrating visual and textual features using recent methods – LaRE [2], CLIPping [3], and MLP/Attention-based fusion architectures.